 The day is 29th of May, 1985.
-The setting is the final of the European Cup; one that would place the winner as the best club in Europe.
-The title was to be contested by Liverpool and Juventus.
+The setting is the final of the European Cup; one that would place the winner as the best club in

 The Merseysiders were the titleholders then, and with performances par excellence in previous years, they were the team to beat.
 The preceding year had seen the team face off with another Italian club, Roma, at the Stadio Olimpico that is located in the Italian capital.